ksu-hmi/AI-Powered-Chronic-Disease-Management-System/README.md

  Future Potential & Benefits

-With the integration of machine learning and AI, this system can improve chronic disease care by improving risk prediction, automation-assisted patient engagement, and early intervention.
+With the integration of machine learning and AI, this system can improve chronic disease care by enhancing risk prediction, automation-assisted patient engagement, and early intervention.
 The future evolution will see virtual health coaches powered by AI, early disease detection through deep learning, and personalized treatment advice based on genetic and lifestyle data.
-Technology can revolutionize chronic disease care by making it predictive, personalized, and affordable.
+This technology can revolutionize chronic disease care by making it predictive, personalized, and affordable.